StackStorm/st2docs/docs/source/install/deb.rst

     sudo st2ctl restart-component st2api

-* Authenticate, export the token for st2 CLI, and check that it works:
+* Authenticate, set the token environment variable, and check that it works:

   .. code-block:: bash

-    # Get an auth token and use in CLI or API
+    # Get an auth token to use in CLI or API
     st2 auth st2admin

     # A shortcut to authenticate and export the token